waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Tool Reliability & Immediate Action:** A tool that produces an incorrect or impossible result is a critical failure.
 I MUST fix it immediately with `define_tool` instead of deferring the task or attempting workarounds.
 I must not break tools to fit a flawed hypothesis.
 - **System Feedback is Truth:** When a system validation check contradicts my tools, I must trust the system and investigate the discrepancy instead of proceeding with a flawed plan.
 This often indicates a flaw in my tool's logic or my own understanding.

-## B. Future Tool Development
+## B. Tool Refinement Plan
-- A `boulder_puzzle_solver` tool is a high priority to automate complex puzzle solutions.
-It should perform a state-space search to find a valid sequence of player movements and boulder pushes.
+- The `boulder_puzzle_solver` tool's output is currently confusing.
+It needs to be refined to provide a clear, step-by-step sequence of player movements and boulder pushes to be followed.
+This is a top priority.